nph84/Install-osTicket/README.md

 <p>
 <img src="https://github.com/user-attachments/assets/f1085e90-2be8-4388-8dc9-6690be3ddcf1"</p>

-<p>With osTicket HeidiSQL server created, we can complete the database settings part of the form in the browser</p>
+<p>With the osTicket HeidiSQL server created, we can complete the database settings part of the form in the browser</p>
 <br />